Leosampc/mobility-test/README.md

 ## Libs utilizadas

-* **axios**: Utilizado para realizar as chamadas http com os serviços de terceiros.
+* **axios**: Used to make http calls with third party services.
-* **cors**: utilizado para estabelecer as configurações das requisições ao server.
+* **cors**: Used to configure server request settings.
-* **express**: Express é framework flexivel para o nodejs que fornece um conjunto de diversos recursos para a aplicação (estrutura do projeto, rotas, etc).
-Utilizei-o para construir toda a base da aplicação.
+* **express**: Express is a flexible nodejs framework that provides a set of various features for the application (project structure, routes, etc.).
+I used it to build the entire application base.
-* **mongoose**: Biblioteca do Nodejs que proporciona uma solução baseada em esquemas para modelar os dados da sua aplicação através do MongoDB.
-Utilizei para realizar a conexão com o banco de dados, CRUD, etc.
+* **mongoose**: Nodejs library that provides a schema-based solution for modeling your application data through MongoDB.
+I used to make the connection to the database, CRUD, etc..
-* **mongoose-sequence**: Plugin utilizado para autoincrementar alfanuméricos.
-Utilizei para gerar IDs INTEIROS similares a bancos relacionais, como por ex o MySQL.
+* **mongoose-sequence**: Plugin used to auto-increment alphanumerics.
+Used to generate Integers IDs similar to relational databases, such as MySQL.